 Registration opens in the beginning of June.
 You must register for at least one OPEN course prior to the first day of classes to avoid being assessed a late registration fee (see Rackham’s policy).
 After registering for an open course, you may be interested in registering for other courses.
 However, you may not be able to directly get into the course(s) you would like.
 If you find yourself in this situation, you should get on the waitlist.
 Many of the CSE classes are by override only.
 That means that you should reach out to the professor to request that you be added to the course.
 Alternatively, you can attend the first day of that class to obtain an override from the instructor.

-You will select courses from four categories: breadth, depth, depth*, and cognate.
-Courses that count towards the PhD requirements and are in CSE have three different designations: breadth, depth, and depth*.
+You will select courses from four categories: breadth, depth, and cognate.
+Courses that count towards the PhD requirements and are in CSE have two different designations: breadth and depth.
 Breadth courses are associated with one of the five research areas (hardware, software, artificial intelligence, interactive systems, theory) and provide students with a broad coverage of topics in the area.
 Depth courses are not associated with an area.
 They provide a deeper coverage into a topic of interest.
-Depth* courses provide even deeper coverage of an area.
 You can find the designation for each course in the CSE Degree Requirements List.

 You are required to take three breadth courses and complete each with a grade of B+ or better.
 Equivalency is possible (see below).
-You will take two depth courses, at least one of which has the depth* designation and complete each with a grade of A- or better.
+You will take two depth courses with a grade of A- or better.
 These courses cannot be completed via equivalency.